Sm Head 05

 • heat transformed into wind - tremor of the limbs (Parkinson’s disease), convulsions, rigidity and arching of the back and neck, deviation of the eye and mouth, paralysis of the body or tongue

-General "deficiency heat" symptoms manifest in minor heat signs such as thirst, night sweats, hot palms and soles, dryness.
-Symptoms of "deficiency heat" pertaining specifically to the Liver are burning pain in the hypochindrium(4) and dry eyes(1)(4) (the eyes are the sense organ of the Liver).
+General Yin deficiency symptoms manifest in heat signs such as thirst, night sweats, hot palms and soles, and also dryness.
+Symptoms of Liver Yin deficiency are burning pain in the hypochondrium (where the Liver is located) (4) and dry eyes(1)(4) (the eyes are the sense organ the Liver opens up to).

 Since the quality of the heat is to rise up it manifests in the upper part in the body.
 A typical symptom of “heat in the Liver” is headache.
 The typical "Liver heat" headache is with pain on the bilateral sides of the head or with pain on the top of the head.
 There may be also dizziness (3) and restlessness.